salil-jt/batch-jan-2024/src/resources/assignments/assignments.md

+### Assignment 21 (02/22)
+**Interfaces**
+1. Try out the example of Interfaces for the class TestAccountInterface mentioned in JavaTheory_10
+2. Create a program to explore interfaces by modeling a basic music player system
+	* Create an interface named Playable with methods play() and stop().
+These methods represent the basic functionalities of playing and stopping music.
+	* Create an interface named MediaPlayer that extends Playable interface.
+Include additional methods with methods pause() and resume() for controlling media playback.
+	* Implement the Playable interface in a class named MusicTrack
+	* Implement the MediaPlayer interface in a class named SimpleMediaPlayer.
+	* Add respective System.out.println() statements to the method definitions.
+	* Create a main class named TestingMusicPlayerSystem and create instances of MusicTrack and SimpleMediaPlayer.
+Invoke methods play() and stop() and pause() and resume().

 ### Assignment 20 (02/21)
 **Abstract Classes**
 1. Create an abstract class Animal with methods to represent common behaviours of animals.